mert-devops/Gcloud-GKE-APP-Project/README.md

 2- Create a project and Enable Billing on the created Google Cloud Project <br/>
 3- Update projectconfig.json with your prefered settings <br/>

-You may just use default values I've checked-in. <br/>
+You may just use default values I've committed. <br/>
 imagenameandversion should be in "techtestapp:v1" format<br/>
-please see default values and adjust accordingly <br/>
+please see default(committed) values and adjust accordingly <br/>
 you may just append them with a number. <br/>

 {<br/>